TheDinner22/poke-locator-v2/README.md

 - pytesseract - image to text
 - opencv-python - image manipulation
 - pynput - detect mouse input
-- fuzzywuzzy - for fuzzy string detection ❌
 - playsound - for alerting the user

 But you can just run the setup.py file to install all packages